uptonking/note4yaoo/lib-fwk-nextjs-docs.md

 ## Dynamic Import

+- Next.js supports ES2020 dynamic `import()` for JavaScript.
+  - With it you can import JavaScript modules dynamically and work with them.
+  - They also work with SSR.
+- You can think of dynamic imports as another way to split your code into manageable chunks.
+- React components can also be imported using dynamic imports,
+  - but in this case we use it in conjunction with `next/dynamic` to make sure it works just like any other React Component.

 ## Static HTML Export

 ## Absolute Imports and Module path aliases

 ## Automatic Static Optimization

+- If `getServerSideProps` or `getInitialProps` is present in a page, Next.js will switch to render the page on-demand, per-request (meaning Server-Side Rendering).
+- If the above is not the case, Next.js will statically optimize your page automatically by prerendering the page to static HTML.

 ## Measuring performance